mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Auto Loop Mode
 ^^^^^^^^^^^^^^

-To enable looping mode, press the :hwlabel:`Auto Loop` button.
+To enable looping mode, press the :hwlabel:`AUTO LOOP` button.
 When the performance pads are in Auto Loop mode, the Auto Loop button will be lit up.

 Pressing a pad starts a loop of the length indicated in the pad, the pad will lit up.